noforn/BREATHLESSSYMPHONY/README.md

 # BreathlessSymphony v2.1.2
-An Autonomous Agentic Framework with Enhanced Intent-Based Routing.
+An Autonomous Agentic Framework with Intent-Based Routing.

 ## Features